 When You Must Visit a BMV Branch to Renew

 Most Hoosiers are eligible to renew online every other renewal, which means that you only need to visit the BMV branch once every 10-12 years for a license or identification card renewal.
-However, there will be circumstances requiring you to visit a branch to change information or if you need to update your lawful status.
+However, there will be circumstances requiring you to visit a branch location in order to renew a credential.

-- If you are renewing a driver’s license that is not expired because your last renewal was online, you must pass a standard vision screening.
+- If you are renewing a driver’s license that is not expired because your last renewal was online, you must pass a standard vision screening or submit Vision Screening Documentation – State Form 56520 completed by a licensed ophthalmologist or licensed optometrist.

-- If you are renewing a driver’s license that has been expired for less than 180 days, you must pay a $6.00 administrative penalty fee and pass a standard vision screening.
+- If you are renewing a driver’s license that has been expired for less than 180 days, you must pay a $6.00 administrative penalty fee and pass a standard vision screening or submit Vision Screening Documentation – State Form 56520.

-- If you are renewing a driver’s license that has been expired for 180 days but not more than three years, you must pay a $6.00 administrative penalty, and pass a knowledge examination and a standard vision screening.
+- If you are renewing a driver’s license that has been expired for 180 days but not more than three years, you must pay a $6.00 administrative penalty, pass a knowledge examination, and undergo a standard vision screening or submit Vision Screening Documentation – State Form 56520.

 Renewing a License If You Are Away From Indiana